The rotor-routing torsor and the Bernardi torsor disagree for every non-planar ribbon graph: Acknowledgement

 \section{Acknowledgement}

 Many thanks to Olivier Bernardi for orienting the author towards the study of this conjecture and countless helpful discussions, as well as detailed advice on the writing of this paper.
-As a graduate student, the author also wants to thank the Department of Mathematics at Brandeis University for admitting the author to the Ph.D. program and creating a flexible study environment.
+As a graduate student, the author wants to thank the Department of Mathematics at Brandeis University for admitting the author to the Ph.D. program and creating a flexible study environment.
+The author also thanks the anonymous referee for the helpful feedback.